lupyuen/lupyuen.github.io/src/spi.md

     memset(g_hal_buf, 0, sizeof(spi_priv_data_t));
 ```

-TODO
+We call `xEventGroupCreate` to create a FreeRTOS Event Group.

-Create the Event Group for DMA Interrupt Handler to notify Foreground Task
+This Event Group will be signalled by the DMA Interrupt Handlers to notify the Foreground Task that the DMA Transmit and Receive Requests have been completed.

 ```c
     //  Create the Event Group for DMA Interrupt Handler to notify Foreground Task